 The European Commission remains cautious over genetically modified organisms (GMOs), returning to its safety advisors for a third time for a verdict on three biotech products.

+Following a complaint by the US in 2003, the World Trade Organisation (WTO) ruled that some European countries were breaking international trade rules by stopping the import of GM foods and crops.
+In January, the Commission was given yet more time to bring member states in compliance with trade obligations on GM crops after failing to meet its deadline.
+However, while no new GM approvals look likely to be made any time soon, the Commission has now asked Austria to lift its ban, according to EuropaBio.
 Nathalie Moll, director of EuropaBio, added: "Although we welcome the measures addressed to imports such as the Commission decision to ask Austria to lift its ban on two biotech maize, and find a technical solution to the issue of low level presence before the summer, we would have expected the Commission to do more for European farmers so that they can actually cultivate more biotech crops and not just import them."

 Despite delayed GM approvals, over 110,000 hectares of biotech crops were harvested in seven EU member states last year, compared to 62,000 hectares in 2006.
 This represents a 77 per cent increase.